 I have received five or more years of consecutive funding from DEW Foundation.
 Do I need to do anything different?

-Yes, you will need to complete the LOI process and be approved to continue funding.
-If approved, you will proceed to the application process as in the past.
+Yes, you will need to complete the LOI process before the LOI deadline, and be approved to apply for funding.
+Visit the “HOW TO APPLY” page to determine which form you need to submit.